weipin/jewzruxin/README.md

 }
 ```

-In the closure, you examine the optional argument `error` for the requesting result.
-An error can be caused by HTTP connection, HTTPProcessor operations, HTTP status code, etc.
+In the closure, you examine the argument `error` for the requesting result.
+Errors can be caused by HTTP connection, HTTPProcessor operations, HTTP status code, etc.

 Custom headers
 ----